Cainor/Calendarinho/README.md

 docker-compose -f docker-compose.test.yml up -d
 ```

+3. Wait for 2 min for the database to be ready.
-3. Go to http://localhost:8000 and login with the credentials:
+4. Go to http://localhost:8000 and login with the credentials:

 ```
 admin